 Always check your energy contracts on move in

-Moving in to a new property can be stressful and checking your new gas and electric contract is usually pushed to the back of the queue.
+Moving into a new property can be stressful and checking your new gas and electricity contract is usually pushed to the back of the queue.
 Don’t make the mistake of assuming that everything is ok because the lights are working.

-Find out who your supplier is straight away and instruct them to put you onto a fixed contract.
-If you do not know your supplier, contact a broker and have them negotiate a new deal on your behalf.
+Find out who your supplier is straight away and speak to them to find out what energy deals they can offer.
+If you do not know your supplier, you could consider contacting a broker and have them negotiate a new deal on your behalf.
 If you don’t find out, you’re likely to be paying more for your energy than you need to.

 Get competitive quotes